Late1nAutumn/Diablo3EventWatcher/README.md

 # Diablo 3 Event Watcher

-## Intro

 This ugly application helps reminding the user when skill duration expired by detecting global key / mouse event.
 It also allows setting up watchers to alert incoming looping buffs.

-May the primal ancient be with you
+May the primal ancient be with you.

 ## For Dev